stereolabs/zed-unity/ZEDCamera/Assets/ZED/Examples/SkeletonTracking/Readme.md

 - *(Optional)* Set the Depth Mode to ULTRA and use at least 1080p resolution to ensure the highest quality detections.
 - Make an object with a ZEDSkeletonTrackingViewer component attached, and fill its Avatar values with the appropriate prefab in ZED -> Examples -> SkeletonTracking -> Ressources -> Prefabs.
 You can also disable the **Use Avatar** paramater to change the visualization mode and only see the skeleton.
 Pressing the **Space** key of your keyboard allows you to switch between Avatar and 3D skeleton mode.

+## Using your own 3D Model

+You can as well use your own 3D model in the Body tracking sample scene.

+  - Import your model inside Unity.
+Note that it **must** be rigged, otherwise you won't be able to use it.
+  - In the Import settings, set its **Animation type** to **Humanoid**.
+  - Create a prefab and add a **Animator** component on it.
+  - In the ZEDSkeletonTrackingViewer script, change the **Avatar** with the prefab you just created.

 ## Configuration